-Composite Fillings: Returning Laughter to Your Faces
+Composite Fillings in Encino: Returning Laughter to Your Faces

 One major advantage of the composite filling is its natural look and feel.
 It can also come in the shade of your present teeth in order to make it blend and less visible.
 People that want a more natural smile have made composite fillings their popular choice.

 Just like other fillings, composite fillings do not last forever.
 A replacement is usually needed at some point.
 It is however important to state that they are highly durable and long lasting.
 Compared to the amalgam, the composite fillings cost more.
 The tooth-colored fillings or composite fillings have now gained more popularity than the amalgam and gold fillings due to its natural look.